eruvanos/openbrokerapi/README.rst

     - Include just related commits in this branch
     - Less commits are better, one would be the best (You can squash them.)
     - Always add tests for your feature, if you are not familiar with writing tests, ask for help.
+    - Hint: To update your fork with the newest changes, follow `these instructions <https://stackoverflow.com/a/7244456/2947505>`_.

 .. _Github Issues: https://github.com/eruvanos/openbrokerapi/issues